 Tmall is the biggest B2C (business-to-consumer) platform in China.
-Tmall was launched by Taobao in 2010 and since its creation is the number one online sales platform in the Asian giant.
-This e-commerce platform operates in Mainland China, Hong Kong, Macao and Taiwan.
+Tmall was launched by Alibaba Group in 2010 and since its creation is the number one online sales platform in the country.
+This e-commerce platform operates in Mainland China, Hong Kong, Macao, and Taiwan.

 What kind of opportunities does Tmall offer?

 Being a general marketplace, it offers consumers all kinds of products from over 100,000 brands.
-Authorized brands and retailers are present on Tmall through the creation of a real Flagship Store graphically customizable.
+Authorized domestic and foreign brands and retailers are present on Tmall through the creation of the Tmall store or Tmall Global store graphically customizable.
 This allows brands to successfully promote their identity and allows them to create a very accurate user experience.

-Therefore, you should already know how to manage you online store.
-In addition, selling online in China can be a challenge if your brand is unknown.
+Selling online in China can be a challenge if your brand is unknown.
 There are a lot of factors that can affect brand sales on Tmall, branding is one of them.
 If your brand is unknown, Chinese consumers will hardly buy your products.
 In fact, unknown brands are not eligible to sell their products on Tmall.